dazinator/CrmDeploy/README.md

 # Multiple Plugins Steps?

-If you want to register more than one plugin, youc an simply chain the .AndHasPlugin() method.
+If you want to register more than one plugin, you can simply chain the .AndHasPlugin() method.
 For example:-

 ```csharp